Pelosi announces House won't vote now on whether to begin impeachment inquiry

 "There's no requirement that we have a vote, and so at this time we will not be having a vote," Pelosi said.
 "We're not here to call bluffs -- we're here to find the truth, to uphold the Constitution of the United States.
 This is not a game for us.
 This is deadly serious."

-The move was seemingly a boon for moderate Democrats in swing districts, who have been reluctant to have a formal vote in favor of the proceedings as the 2020 elections approach -- even as they also have sought to appease liberal constituents by vocally backing the ongoing inquiry.
+The move was seemingly a boon for moderate Democrats in swing districts, who have been reluctant to have a formal vote in favor of the proceedings as the 2020 elections approach -- even as several of them have also sought to appease liberal constituents by vocally backing the ongoing inquiry.

 A congressional aide familiar with House Democrats' discussions told Fox News that many House Democrats did not want to be seen as letting the White House dictate how the House conducted itself.
 Last week, the White House sent a fiery letter to House Democrats announcing that it would not cooperate with their inquiry, for several reasons -- including that, contrary to past precedent, no formal vote had been held on whether to begin impeachment proceedings.